bearrobotics/jobs/full-stack-designer.md

 hiring exceptional self-motivated pioneers to be the leader of Industry 4.0.

 ## In-house Full-stack Industrial Designer
 Yes.
 You read it right!
-We are looking for a full-stack "designer".
+We are looking for a full-stack "industrial designer".
-We would like to have a genius designer to get involved in from the beginning of the product development.
-This is essential to understand the product that has never been existed in the world, and come up with the best design a human can come up with.
-A robot working in a crowded area requires lots of breakthroughs not only the technology but also the design of the shape and the interaction with humans (both customers and employees).
+We would like to have a genius designer to get involved from the beginning of the product development.
+This is essential to understand the product that has never existed in the world, and come up with the best design possible.
+A robot working in crowded areas requires lots of breakthroughs not only in technology but also the design of the shape and the interaction with humans (both customers and employees).
 We expect the designer to get their hands dirty in restaurant operations, working together with the restaurant employees and robots, and later melt their experience into the product.

+You should be able to sketch concept designs, lead the project with the design firm, make modifications on the output, communicate with the engineers and restaurant employees.

 ### Requirements
 * Bachelors degree in design
 * Consumer product design experience
+* Proficient in using SolidWorks
 * Passion about food
+* Good communication skills
 * US work permit.

 ### Location